Composition-Based View

-The composition-based view (CBV) was recently developed by Luo and Child (2015).
-It is a new theory that explicates the growth of firms without the benefit of resource advantages, proprietary technology, or market power.
+The composition-based view (CBV) is a theory that explicates the growth of firms without the benefit of resource advantages, proprietary technology, or market power, proposed by Luo and Child in 2015.
 The CBV complements some existing theories such as resource-based view (RBV), resource management view, and dynamic capability – to create novel insights into the survival of firms that do not possess such strategic assets as original technologies and brands.

 It emphasizes how ordinary firms with ordinary resources may generate extraordinary results through their creative use of open resources and unique integrating capabilities, resulting in an enhanced speed and a high price-value ratio that are well suited to large numbers of low- to mid-end mass market consumers.
 The CBV has been commented as “a new view with significant application” for emerging market firms and for small and medium sized enterprises in many countries.
 The view cautions though that composition-generated advantages are temporary in nature and that composition itself mandates special skills in distinctively identifying, leveraging, and combining open or existing resources inside and outside the firm.